csparpa/pyowm/docs/usage-examples.md

 You can query for 3h forecasts for a location using:

     # Query for 3 hours weather forecast for the next 5 days over London
     >>> fc = owm.three_hours_forecast('London,uk')

 You can query for daily forecasts using:

     # Query for daily weather forecast for the next 14 days over London
     >>> fc = owm.daily_forecast('London,uk')

 and in this case you can limit the amount of days the weather forecast streak will contain by using:

     # Daily weather forecast just for the next 6 days over London
     >>> fc = owm.daily_forecast('London,uk',limit=6)

-Both of the above calls return a _Forecaster_ object. _Forecaster_ objects encapsulate a _Forecast_ object, which has all the information about your weather forecast.
-If you need to handle it, just go with:
+Both of the above calls return a _Forecaster_ object. _Forecaster_ objects contain a _Forecast_ object, which has all the information about your weather forecast.
+If you need to manipulate the latter, just go with:

     >>> f = fc.get_forecast()